1538 Terracina Circle, Manteca, CA 95336

 To design, implement, and deploy systems that host trillions of unstructured or loosely-structured records and that support millions of users.

-To gravitate toward expressive programming languages with Lisp-like features, including simplicity, uniformity, support for interactive development, production of fast code, support for multi-paradigm programming, rich arithmetic, conditions/restarts (exceptions with no stack unwinding), metaprogramming, proper lexical closures, and other such features.
+To gravitate toward expressive programming languages with Lisp-like features, including simplicity, uniformity, support for interactive development, production of fast code, support for multi-paradigm programming, rich arithmetic, conditions/restarts (exceptions with no stack unwinding), metaprogramming, and proper lexical closures.

-To go beyond the neural network framework I've developed, become proficient with the latest machine-learning frameworks, such as Flux, TensorFlow, and Pytorch, with the ultimate goal of being able to easily develop neural networks that can paint, make music, write original text, and navigate the world.
+To go beyond the neural network framework I've developed and become proficient with the latest machine-learning frameworks, such as Flux, TensorFlow/Keras, and PyTorch, with the ultimate goal of being able to easily develop neural networks that can paint, make music, write original text, and navigate the world.
 I'd love to be attached, in any way, to the team that ultimately develops the first system to pass the Turing Test.